mvdungen/spfx-TOC/README.md

 ![Settings - Content Areas](./docs/TOCSetHeader.png)

 When using a web part title, this option will allow the end user to collapse or expand the header and thus the entire table of contents.
-Especially usefull when using the Table of Contents web part in the main section.
+Especially useful when using the Table of Contents web part in the main section.
 The default value is `false`.

 When using a collapsible header, this option allows you to collapse the header by default.
 This option is only allowed when the option `Expand/Collapse header` is `true`, otherwise this option will be disabled and disregarded.

 ## Things to know

 - When you change your page layout by adding or removing section(s), make sure that the correct section is selected for generating the table of contents.
 It will not automatically update the section when moving section to another place.
-- Whenever you have a background color in your section where the table of contents web part resides, the font color will be adjusted according the theme settings.
+- Whenever you have a background color in your section where the table of contents web part resides, the font color will be adjusted according to the theme settings.
-- The table of contents web part will work in section(s) you can collapse/expand, **however** the table of contents is only generated when the section is initially expanded.
+- The table of contents web part will work in section(s) you can collapse/expand; **however** the table of contents is only generated when the section is initially expanded.
 When collapsed, the elements in the collapsed are not visible and we cannot generate a table of contents of hidden elements.

 ## Disclaimer